Alfresco/docs-alfresco/ags/latest/install/zip/index.md

     >**Note:** When you install Governance Services the Security Controls features are installed at the same time.

-    Governance Services is installed.
-Now you can create a Records Management site.
+Final step before you can start with Records Management is to [create the Records Management site]({% link ags/latest/install/creatermsite.md %}).